emmett-framework/rest/README.md

 #### OpenAPI modules' methods

 Emmett-REST provides an `openapi` object in your REST modules to enable schema customisations.
-Specifically, this allows you to customise the serializers and parsers specs for your module methods:
+Specifically, this allows you to customise naming, serializers and parsers specs for your module methods:

+- `RESTModule.openapi.describe.entity(name)` lets you specify a custom name for the module entity
 - `RESTModule.openapi.define.serializer(Serializer, methods)` lets you specify different serialization specs for the given methods
 - `RESTModule.openapi.define.parser(Parser, methods)` lets you specify different deserialization specs for the given methods